Fresnel lens: Imaging

-Fresnel lenses are also commonly used in searchlights, spotlights, and flashlights.
+Many cameras are equipped with viewfinders which project the scene through a lens onto a ground glass screen for focusing and composition, including view, twin-lens reflex, and single-lens reflex cameras; often a Fresnel condenser lens is applied to the ground glass to increase the perceived brightness of the projected image and make the illumination more even from center to corner.
+For example, the Polaroid SX-70 camera uses a Fresnel reflector as part of its viewing system.

 Projection

 The use of Fresnel lenses for image projection reduces image quality, so they tend to occur only where quality is not critical or where the bulk of a solid lens would be prohibitive.
 Cheap Fresnel lenses can be stamped or molded of transparent plastic and are used in overhead projectors and projection televisions.

 Fresnel lenses of different focal lengths (one collimator, and one collector) are used in commercial and DIY projection.
 The collimator lens has the lower focal length and is placed closer to the light source, and the collector lens, which focuses the light into the triplet lens, is placed after the projection image (an active matrix LCD panel in LCD projectors).
 Fresnel lenses are also used as collimators in overhead projectors.

 Solar power

 Since plastic Fresnel lenses can be made larger than glass lenses, as well as being much cheaper and lighter, they are used to concentrate sunlight for heating in solar cookers, in solar forges, and in solar collectors used to heat water for domestic use.
-They can also be used to generate steam or to power a Stirling engine.
+They can also be used to generate steam or to power a Stirling engine to generate electricity.

 Fresnel lenses can concentrate sunlight onto solar cells with a ratio of almost 500:1.
 This allows the active solar-cell surface to be reduced, lowering cost and allowing the use of more efficient cells that would otherwise be too expensive.
 In the early 21st century, Fresnel reflectors began to be used in concentrating solar power (CSP) plants to concentrate solar energy.
 One application was to preheat water at the coal-fired Liddell Power Station, in Hunter Valley Australia.

 Fresnel lenses can be used to sinter sand, allowing 3D printing in glass.